pharrisee/TheFrontLinuxServerInfo/README.md

 ---

 ### Admins and Admin Levels

+In the start script, or in the config file, use a plain STEAM64ID.

 You can add a few different levels of admin (GM) to your server with the command `AddGM STEAM:steamid <level>` and remove them with `RemoveGM STEAM:steamid`, e.g.: